Principal's Message

 P R I N C I P A L

 When Dos Pueblos opened its doors to its first students in the spring of 1967, then Assistant Superintendent of the Santa Barbara High School District William E. McLaughlin noted that one of the main objectives in designing the school was to "provide a setting for future innovation in the instructional program."
 In a newspaper article heralding the opening of the school, DP's first principal Henry Baylor made a point of highlighting the fact that the school was built with no internal bearing walls so that "conceivably, the internal spaces can be modified if new uses are found for the space."
-Even at its founding, DPHS was already looking ahead, and planning for what high school would look like in the 21st century.
+Even at its founding, DPHS was already looking ahead with the expectation of always looking to evolve and grow as an educational institution.

-That ethos of innovation is alive and well at DPHS where this year we are set to open two of the most innovative education facilities to be found anywhere with our brand new Virgil Elings Center for Creative Learning and the Virgil Elings Center for Media and Communication.
+That ethos of innovation is alive and well at DPHS where this year we just opened one of the most innovative education facilities to be found anywhere with our brand new Virgil Elings Center for Media and Communication.
+We hope to open its sister facility - the Virgil Elings Center for Creative Learning very soon to complete the complete revamping and modernization of the south side of our campus!

 We are in the process of reimagining education for an ever-changing world.
 To do this, we are focusing on developing student competencies in the "4 C's" -- Communication, Collaboration, Creativity, and Critical Thinking -- skills that the Partnership for 21st Century Learning (a coalition of national business leaders, educators, and policymakers) deemed the most important for work, life, and citizenship in the 21st century.
 From the creation of specialized academic programs, to our robust array of extracurricular programs, to our strong emphasis on interdisciplinary and project-based learning, DPHS is at the forefront of the movement to rethink what the high school experience should be to best prepare our students for the world they will inherit.
 Indeed, in 2016, Dos Pueblos High School was profiled in the PBS NOVA Documentary series as a "school of the future."